|Content-type||Send in message templates||Send in session messages||Incoming messages|

 - Text-based: send a message with text only.

 - Media-based: send a message with an image, video, document, etc.

 - Interactive: buttons that facilitate a user response.

-#2 - Can I send a message template with promotional content?
+#2 - Can companies send a message template with promotional content?

-It depends on the country where the brand is based.
-Non-transactional messages (aka marketing) are available for selected countries.
+Yes.
+Non-transactional (aka marketing) message templates are available globally.
 The submission process is the same as any other message template.

 #3 - How can I create a message template?